 The History of Operation Santa Paws

-Organized by Justin Rudd in 2001, it was initially put together in Long Beach, California, to help support their local shelters and rescue animals.
-As part of the Haute Dogs Organization (pronounced “Hot Dogs”), the idea was to encourage the public to participate by donating new toys, treats, food, or money to their local shelters to support the animals and the rescue workers, and countless volunteers.
+Organized by Justin Rudd in 2001, Operation Santa Paws was initially created in Long Beach, California, to help support their local shelters and rescue animals.
+As part of the Haute Dogs Organization (pronounced “Hot Dogs”), the idea was to encourage the public to participate by donating thing such as new toys, treats, food, or money to their local shelters.
+These donations support the animals, rescue workers, and countless volunteers.

-Despite the eye-watering statistics, many options exist to help support animals in shelters and the workers who look after them.
+Despite the eye-watering statistics, there are many ways to help shelter animals and the workers who look after them.

 Adopt A Shelter Pet